RugvedKatole/mrpp_sumo/README.md

 ## To Do
 - Add scripts to generate plots for analysis
-- Lotss of other cool stuff
+- Lots of other cool stuff